East Karelian uprising: The uprising

 The uprising is a peculiarity among heimosodat as this time the initiative was not taken by Finnish insurgents, but by East Karelian separatists, and Finnish government remaining officially passive.
 After the treaty of Tartu and Finnish government retreating from covert separatist support, the uprising was started by East Karelians, with Finnish volunteers joining afterwards.
 The uprising began with the immediate summary execution of anyone who was or was suspected to be a Bolshevik.
 The uprising escalated into a military engagement in October–November 1921.
 The 2,500 Forest Guerrillas were initially fairly successful, despite their lack of proper equipment.

 The East Karelian rebels got some publicity in international media, but they had expected Finland to intervene with its defence forces.
 However, the Finnish government denied requests of arranging official enlistment, but it did not prevent private Finnish volunteer activists from crossing the border.
 Finland did agree to send humanitarian aid to the East Karelian rebels, taking the risk of provoking a war with the RSFSR.
 Soviet historians, however, stipulated that the Finnish government did support the uprising in a military manner, and was intervening in an internal conflict.

 In Northern White Karelia the smaller Vienan Rykmentti (Viena Regiment) was formed.
-Combined, the East Karelian rebels numbered 2,500.

-On 6 November 1921, the Finnish and Karelian forces began a new incursion into East Karelia.
+Combined, the East Karelian rebels numbered 2,500.On 6 November 1921, the Finnish and Karelian forces began a new incursion into East Karelia.
 According to Finnish historians, on that day Karelian guerrillas and Finnish volunteer forces attacked in Rukajärvi.
 Russian historian Alexander Shirokorad claims this force was 5,000–6,000 strong, which is twice the total strength of East Karelians and Finnish volunteers combined according to Finnish records.

 The first Finnish volunteers reached Repola at the end of November 1921.
 The volunteers acted as private citizens and were not considered a government intervention by Finland, but the Russian view differed.
 This controversy caused considerable friction in diplomatic relations between Finland and RSFSR.
 Most of the volunteers joined the Repolan Pataljoona (Repola Battalion).
 Command of the Battalion in Olonets Karelia was first taken by Gustaf Svinhufvud and thereafter by Talvela, at the middle of December 1921.

-By the end of December 1921, the Finnish volunteers and Karelian Forest Guerrillas had advanced to the Kiestinki Suomussalmi – Rukajärvi – Paatene – Porajärvi lines.
+By the end of December 1921, the Finnish volunteers and Karelian Forest Guerrillas had advanced to the Kestenga Suomussalmi – Rugozero – Padany – Porosozero lines.
 Meanwhile, the ca. 20 000 troops of the Red Army led by Alexander Sedyakin have reached Karelia and mounted a counterattack.
 The Red Army also had Red Finns within its ranks.
 These Finns had emigrated to Soviet Russia after their defeat in the Finnish Civil War.
 One such unit was a ski battalion of 200 Red military school cadets under the command of Toivo Antikainen.